-- 3.2.9.13.7 Youth Services, including services and service priorities, may change over the life of the contract.
-Youth Services are to be provided in accordance with 45 C.F.R. ss.
-400.154 and 400.155, the Department's State Plan, and the CRS plan.
-Any changes to Youth Services will be negotiated with the Vendor. - 3.2.9.14 Child Care Services The Vendor may provide subsidized child care services to eligible refugees participating in the refugee employment program, the refugee adult education program, or the ORR Matching Grant Program.
-Child care services must be safe, cost-effective, and family-friendly while assisting refugees in becoming or remaining economically self-sufficient.
-Refugee Services subsidized child care is a funding of last resort.
-A client must be determined ineligible for all other child care funding sources or be on a waiting list before accessing refugee services subsidized child care.
-If the refugees are on a waiting list, then the receipt of refugee services subsidized child care must not render them ineligible for other funding.
+- 3.2.9.18 Child Care Services The Vendor or subcontracted provider may provide or coordinate subsidized child care services to eligible refugees/entrants participating in the refugee employment program, the refugee adult education program, or the ORR Matching Grant Program.
+Child care services must be safe, cost-effective, and familyfriendly while assisting refugees and entrants in becoming or remaining economically self-sufficient.
+RS Program subsidized child care is a funding of last resort.
+A client must be determined ineligible for all other child care funding sources or be on a waiting list before accessing RS Program subsidized child care.
+If the refugees/entrants are on a waiting list, then the receipt of RS Program subsidized child care must not render them ineligible for other funding.
 In order to receive child care services, family income must be less than or equal to 185% of Federal Poverty Level guidelines at initial determination of eligibility and less than or equal to 200% of Federal Poverty Level guidelines at eligibility redetermination.
 Eligibility for child care must be determined both at initial enrollment and six (6) months following enrollment.
-If necessary and with Department approval, the Vendor may utilize a waiting list for refugees in need of subsidized child care services.
+If necessary and with Department approval, the Vendor may utilize a waiting list for refugees/entrants in need of subsidized child care services.
 If child care services are offered, the Vendor shall ensure that appropriate quality care options are made available to clients.
 Child care services shall be provided in licensed centers or homes as well as public school-based programs serving school age children.
-Currently, no client shall be eligible to receive refugee services subsidized child care services for an individual child in excess of twelve (12) consecutive calendar months counted from enrollment date.
-If there are changes to the allowable length of service for child care, the awarded Vendor will be notified in writing via contract amendment. - 3.2.9.15 Case File For each client/family served, the Vendor shall maintain a case file that includes a detailed chronological account of service delivery including, but not limited to the following: - 3.2.9.15.1 Eligibility documentation, including legible copy of the front and back (if applicable) of immigration documentation; - 3.2.9.15.2 Intake documentation; - 3.2.9.15.3 Client Release of Information Form; - 3.2.9.15.4 Case notes, if applicable, including face-to-face contact, client activities, status in achieving goals, any changes in client or family situation, or any other issues that assist or hinder client progression; - 3.2.9.15.5 Referral Information;
+No client shall be eligible to receive RS Program subsidized child care services for an individual child in excess of twelve (12) consecutive calendar months counted from enrollment date. - 3.2.9.19 Additional Tasks The Vendor may provide additional services allowed under state and federal laws and regulations, particularly those outlined in 45 C.F.R. ss.
+400.154 and 400.155, and state grant awards.
+Any such service shall be provided as agreed to in the Consolidated Services Plan.
+These services must contribute to the integration and self-sufficiency outcomes of refugees, and may include, but are not limited to translation services, interpreter services, transportation assistance, and emergency client assistance.
+Emergency client assistance may include housing and utility assistance (excluding phone and cable), or other types of approved assistance.
+Funding for emergency client assistance requires the approval of the HHS/ORR through a waiver and will not be an allowable expense until approval is received by the Department.